mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 Today, I think half of Answer 3 is left, so I will read it. [...]
 Question 3 is:

-> It may be that zazen as the right entrance derives from the right transmission of the Tathagata’s wonderful means or from following in the path of the patriarchs – it is truly beyond the minds of ordinary men.
+> It may be that zazen as the right entrance derives from the right transmission of the Tathāgata’s wonderful means or from following in the path of the patriarchs – it is truly beyond the minds of ordinary men.
 Though it may be so, ordinary men believe reciting sutras and *nembutsu* should naturally be causes affecting *satori*.
 But to sit idly, doing nothing, how can that be of help in gaining *satori*?
 >
 > (From “Dōgen’s *Bendōwa*,” translation by Norman Waddell and Abe Masao in *The Eastern Buddhist*, Vol. IV, No. 1, May 1971, p.
 124-157.)